All Episodes

 And that's one of the craziest things of the last week, just for me.

-You ask what what is shocking to me, it's that many of these violent criminals, we knew their addresses, we knew their names.
+It's that many of these violent criminals, we knew their addresses, we knew their names.

-We just needed to send somebody go to go to their house and get them the hell out of the country.
+We just needed to send somebody to go to their house and get them the hell out of the country.

-That that that really should shock the American people.
+That really should shock the American people.

-We've known we've known where they are.
+We've known where they are.

 Exactly.